farmanp/ai-code-auditor/docs/Feasibility-Analysis-Taxonomy.md

 This document provides a comprehensive reference for conducting feasibility analysis on codebases, helping teams assess migration, refactoring, or integration possibilities.

+See the [Complexity Rating Guide](Complexity-Guide.md) for the definitions of the complexity ratings referenced throughout this document.

 ## Overview

 Feasibility analysis is a critical process for evaluating technical initiatives before implementation.
 This taxonomy provides structured approaches to assess various aspects of software development projects, from migrations to refactoring efforts.